Frax Price Index Share (FPIS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Frax Price Index Share Historical Price

-According to the latest data gathered on Frax Price Index Share live price page, the current price of Frax Price Index Share is 0.508243USD.
-The circulating supply of Frax Price Index Share(FPIS) is 33.65M FPIS , giving it a market capitalization of $17.10M.
+According to the latest data gathered on Frax Price Index Share live price page, the current price of Frax Price Index Share is 0.430226USD.
+The circulating supply of Frax Price Index Share(FPIS) is 33.65M FPIS , giving it a market capitalization of $14.46M.

 The Frax Price Index Share Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FPIS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.